helenb/slides/slides.md

 ```

 <!--
 We started using Sass widely at Torchbox in about 2011 - I remember because I had to learn it on returning from maternity leave after my second son was born.
-Before Sass allowed us a more componentised approach with imports we tended to have separate CSS files for generic html definitions, the site structure, navigation, and for pages.
+Sass gave us a componentised approach to our CSS files, using imports.
+But before Sass, we tended to have separate CSS files for just a few key areas of the site: generic html definitions, the site structure, the navigation, and one for each page.

-Here you can see some structural code for asthma uk. (look who wrote it!).
-You can see id selectors and nested code which we'd never use these days, but overall it's actually not horrible at all to read.
+Here you can see some structural code from asthma uk. (look who wrote it!).
+You can it has id selectors and nested code which we'd never use these days, but overall it's actually not horrible at all to read.

 You can see that our layout is done using 'floats'.
 -->